-The School takes its name from the leader of the Scottish Reformation, who set the severe and rigorous moral tone of the Church of Scotland and shaped its democratic form of government.
+Knox Grammar School was opened in 1924 as a Presbyterian Church School, its founders shared membership of the Presbyterian Church in NSW and Scotland was their or their parent’s country of origin.
+The School is named after John Knox the leader of the Scottish Reformation.
+He set the severe and rigorous moral tone of the Church of Scotland and shaped its democratic form of government.

-An early edition of The Knox Grammarian reported Mr RW Gillespie Esq and Mr Andrew Reid, Esq both presented the School with engravings.
-Unfortunately the magazine does not reveal either the artist, title or subject matter.
-It is possible the image shown here and two other images of John Knox that now hang outside the Headmasters' office are the result of these gifts.
+A 1929 edition of The Knox Grammarian reported that Mr RW Gillespie Esq and Mr Andrew Reid, Esq had both presented the School with engravings.
+It is possible the image shown here of John Knox and which are now displayed outside the Headmaster’s office formed part of this early gift.

 To establish Knox Grammar School, Robert Gillespie (top left) and Andrew Reid (top row, third from left) lent 1,000 pounds each for the deposit on the original property, Earlston.
 George Gillespie and William McIlrath (top row, second from left) lent 1,000 and 2,000 pounds respectively to convert the property to a School.
 These monies were later transformed into gifts in favour of the School.
 Their portraits now hang in the Headmaster's conference room in the main school building.